szelpe/barion-dotnet/QuickStart.md

 # Quickstart guide to integrate your .NET web application with Barion Payment Gateway

+You can find a complete sample website for this guide under the Samples folder.
+Check [BarionController](https://github.com/szelpe/barion-dotnet/blob/master/Samples/SampleWebsite/Controllers/BarionController.cs) for a detailed example on how to use the client.

 ## Setup

 - Install the package `BarionClient`